ropensci/ImpactReport/README.md

 # The Report
 ![A sample ImpactStory report](impactreport.png)

 Here's an impact report for some of the more complete rOpenSci packages.
 It's easy to see that not many are being bookmarked on Delicious (not surprising).
-It's also cool to see packages that have wider appeal (like GBIF, figshare, and Mendeley) showing up across different metrics.
+It's also cool to see packages that have wider appeal (like GBIF, figshare, and Mendeley) are showing up consistently across different metrics.

 ## Contributions
 Please feel free to fork and submit other templates.